-Now, many people comment that they have a problem with stiff laundry after it has been hung on the clothesline.
-First of all, try running a cup of white vinegar during the rinse cycle to help rinse out any extra detergent.
+Many people comment that they have a problem with stiff laundry after it has been hung on the clothesline.
+First of all, try running a cup of white vinegar during the rinse cycle to help rinse out any extra laundry detergent.

-In additional to the vinegar, I also run my laundry through the drier for 10-15 minutes after I take it off of the line.
+In addition to the vinegar, I also run my laundry through the clothes dryer for 10-15 minutes after I take it off of the line.
 This helps to make the fabric softer while also knocking off any dust and allergens that the clothes may have picked up outside.

-This step is completely optional because I realize not everyone has a drier.
-However, you may find it helpful, and it still reduces the energy costs of running a full drier cycle.
+This step is completely optional because I realize not everyone has an electric dryer.
+You may find it helpful if you do have a dryer available.
+You’re still saving money compared to running a full cycle in the clothes dryer.

 Install a clothesline separator between clothing items every 10-20 ft to keep the clothesline from sagging too much.
 A long clothesline that is allowed to sag will cause the laundry to drag the ground, especially when it is wet.

 Towels and jeans, which are heavier when wet, will need separators closer together than diapers and t-shirts.